 - Weebly does offer responsive designs, but only a limited number of them.
 Considering that Weebly already has fewer templates than Wix, this dwindles your options even further.

 - Only their newer templates are appropriate for mobile usage.
-While older designs can still be viewed on smartphones or tablets, they won’t be optimized for smaller screens.
-This can lead to lower mobile users and search engine problems since Google tends to prioritize mobile websites for people browsing with a device.
+While older designs can still be viewed on smartphones or tablets, they won’t be optimized for smaller screens, which can lead to lower mobile users and search engine problems since Google tends to prioritize mobile websites for people browsing with a device.

 - Also, there aren’t any specialized tools for tweaking your mobile site.
 Your website will look good on the smaller screen, but there aren’t as many customization options as with Wix.